CumulusNetworks/docs/content/cumulus-vx/VirtualBox-and-GNS3.md

 Create the network connections between leaf01, leaf02, and spine01, as shown in the two leaf, one spine topology {{<link url="VirtualBox-and-GNS3" text="above">}}.

-1. Click the `Browse all Devices` button, then from the `End Devices` panel, drag leaf01, leaf02, and spine01 to the console.
+1. Click {{< img src="/images/cumulus-vx/icon-show-all-devices.png" height="18" width="18" >}} (Browse all Devices button), then from the `End Devices` panel, drag leaf01, leaf02, and spine01 to the console.
-2. Select the cable icon from the left pane, then connect the leafs and spine by selecting the network interfaces, as shown in the Topology Summary below:
+2. Click the {{< img src="/images/cumulus-vx/icon-cable.png" height="18" width="18" >}} (cable icon), then connect the leafs and spine by selecting the network interfaces, as shown in the Topology Summary below:
    - `e1` in GNS3 corresponds to `swp1` in Cumulus VX
    - `e2` in GNS3 corresponds to `swp2` in Cumulus VX
    - `e3` in GNS3 corresponds to `swp3` in Cumulus VX